 Selling in mid- to large-sized businesses is never as straightforward as selling to small businesses.
-The MIT Entrepreneurship Center uses the term “Jury” to refer to the group of stakeholders that must get involved in a B2B complex sale.
+The MIT Entrepreneurship Center uses the term “Jury” to refer to the group of stakeholders that must get involved in B2B customer development.

 The Jury includes the decision makers, the influencers and your early adopters.

-This week, we’ll look at the role of one of our key Jury members: the Economic Buyer — the person most concerned with the return on investment (ROI) of your solution.
+This week, we look at the role of one of our key Jury members: the Economic Buyer — the person most concerned with the return on investment (ROI) of your solution.

 The economic buyer — through a form of veto over purchases — acts as gatekeeper of the budget.
 He, or she, might be the CFO, the CEO or any kind of manager controlling a sizeable budget.